-Information from the TMT database can be automatically imported into source code if the questionnaire was developed in Blaise, alternatively it can be exported into other formats, like Excel, Word, DDI, and GetText, making it easy to integrate into a wide range of other survey development processes.
+Information from the TMT database can be automatically imported into source code, alternatively it can be exported into other formats like Excel, Word, DDI, and GetText, making it easy to integrate into a wide range of other survey development processes.
 Since its first release in 2004, the TMT has been under continuous development.
 It has proven itself a good system for managing multilingual questionnaire translation projects over the web.